C19h/EdinoGait/README.md

 # Preprocess

+- Download the [pre-trained model](https://drive.google.com/drive/folders/1blvrnbZP3IPNOOYhQzdz5Ml4z-vnKBb9?usp=drive_link), and place it in the `./pretrained` folder
-Download the **DAVIS346-Gait** dataset and place the dataset folder into the `db/` directory.
+- Download the **DAVIS346-Gait** dataset and place the dataset into the `./db` directory.
 Run `python ./datasets/bboxes.py` to obtain bounding boxes.
 Then run `python ./datasets/preprocess.py` and `python ./datasets/to_cef.py` sequentially.

 # Train